saralevay/saralevay.github.io/photoactive.md

 At low particle populations and high activity levels, clusters form and break apart rapidly, making them highly unstable.
 However, as the particle population increases and activity decreases, we observe a transition from unstable to stable clusters.
 These stable clusters continue to grow, incorporating most of the bugs and remaining intact throughout the experiment.

-For a deeper dive into this transition, check out our [preprint on arXiv](https://arxiv.org/abs/2412.14419){:target="_blank"}.
+For a deeper dive into this transition, check out our [paper in PRL](https://journals.aps.org/prl/abstract/10.1103/t7st-flj2){:target="_blank"}.
 We have also developed a kinetic model to describe the time evolution of clusters, which closely aligns with our experimental findings.

 # What are we working on now?